rrnyquist/ebenezer/_Scripture/ESV/22_Song_of_Solomon.md

 His mouth is most sweet, and he is altogether desirable.
 This is my beloved and this is my friend, O daughters of Jerusalem. ^0516

 Where has your beloved gone, O most beautiful among women?
 Where has your beloved turned, that we may seek him with you? ^0601

 My beloved has gone down to his garden to the beds of spices, to graze in the gardens and to gather lilies. ^0602

-I am my beloved’s and my beloved is mine; he grazes among the lilies. ^0603
+I am my beloved's and my beloved is mine; he grazes among the lilies. ^0603

 You are beautiful as Tirzah, my love, lovely as Jerusalem, awesome as an army with banners. ^0604

-Turn away your eyes from me, for they overwhelm me— Your hair is like a flock of goats leaping down the slopes of Gilead. ^0605
+Turn away your eyes from me, for they overwhelm me--Your hair is like a flock of goats leaping down the slopes of Gilead. ^0605

 Your teeth are like a flock of ewes that have come up from the washing; all of them bear twins; not one among them has lost its young. ^0606